AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 When you put on the mask you can choose to cast the Disguise Self spell.
 The spell lasts until you take of the mask, and the DC of the Intelligence (Investigation) for discovering the illusion is 20.
 While wearing the mask you are unable to speak, or cast spells requiring verbal components.

+\column

-#### Prayer Beads to the Myōjin
+#### Prayer Beads to the Myōjin <!-- CONSIDER REBALANCE - REGULAR CAST TIME/ONLY ONE SPELL PER DAY -->

 *Wondrous Item, Rare, Major (requires attunement by a Wisdom caster)* </br>
 This bracelet of wooden prayer beads, known as an ōjuzu, has been made to help recite prayer to the Myōjin, the most divine of the Kami.
 In addition to the many non-magical wooden beads, the bracelet has a number of magical beads, each one engraved with the name of one of the Myōjin.
-Each magical bead contains a specific spell related to that Myōjin, that you can cast from it as a bonus action (using your spell save DC if a save is necessary).
+Each magical bead contains a specific spell related to that Myōjin, that you can cast from it as a Bonus Action.
 To use the bead, you must be wearing the bracelet.
 Once a magic bead's spell is cast, that bead can't be used again until the next dawn.
+The spells use your Spellcasting Ability and Spell Save DC.
 If a magic bead is removed from the bracelet, that bead loses its magic.
 If more beads are discovered, they can be added to the bracelet.

 The bracelet currently has beads of the following spells, listed with their associated Myōjin:

 - Inzanami-sama: *Spirit of Death*<sup>BMT</sup>
 - Netsu-sama: *Haste*
 - Kahei-sama: *Calm Emotions*

-\column

-#### Red Feather?

-*Wondrous Item, Very Rare, Epic* </br>
-This large feather is a bright gradient in colour, from a deep red at the base to white at the tip.
-This feather was found among the belongings of Toku-Toku, a cult leader and pyromaniac.
-It seems that this feather has properties of healing flame.

-If this feather is held tightly, when the person holding the feather drops to 0 hit points, they are instead brought back in a fiery resurrection.
-They are healed a number of hit points equal to half their maximum hit points, and all creatures within 5 feet of them must attempt a DC 14 Dexterity saving throw.
-They take 3d6 fire damage on a failed save, or half that on a successful save.
-The feather is consumed if used in this way.

-This feather can instead be used to return the recently deceased back to life.
-When placed on the body of a creature that has died within the last minute, they return to life with 1 hit point, as in the *Revivify* spell.
-This can't return to life a creature that has died of old age, nor can it restore any missing body parts.
-The feather is also consumed if used in this way.

 #### Statue of Preservation